-Webinars - these can be easy to put together and are a good way to introduce and explore a topic, particularly if you would like the information tailored to your organisation.
-You can also record the webinars and provide a link for members of your team to watch in their own time.
+Webinars - these can be easy to put together and are a good way to introduce and explore a topic, particularly if you would like to tailor the information for people in your organisation.
+You can also record the webinars and provide a link for people to watch in their own time.